How to Not Waste $10,000 Like I Did: Build Imperfect but Profitable

 I wasted well over $10,000 chasing the image of a “real business.”

-Looking back, every dollar I spent was an attempt to look legitimate instead of doing the unglamorous but essential work of refining my offer, talking to people, and building something that actually made money.
-It’s humbling to admit that, but it’s the truth.
+Every dollar I spent was an attempt to look legitimate instead of doing the unglamorous, essential work that actually creates results.
+I avoided the work that matters—refining my offer, talking to people, and selling something that solved real problems.

-I share this because I don’t want you to fall into the same trap.
 It’s easy to believe that if you invest in the right “things,” your business will finally click.
 But without clarity, strategy, and simple execution, you’re just decorating an empty house.

 The Aesthetic Trap